3 Spatial data operations

 Figure 3.16: The elev.tif raster, and two points where we extract its values

 Another common use case of spatial subsetting is using a boolean mask, based on another raster with the same extent and resolution, or the original one, as illustrated in Figure 3.17.
-To do that, we “erase” the values in the array of one raster, according to another corresponding “mask” raster.
-For example, let us read (Section 1.3.2) the elev.tif raster values into an array named elev (we will also close the connection, to avoid too many open connections in this chapter which may lead to an error):
+To do that, we erase the values in the array of one raster, according to another corresponding mask raster.
+For example, let’s read (Section 1.3.1) the elev.tif raster values into an array named elev (Figure 3.17 (a)).

 elev = src_elev.read(1)